-By Ginny Chandoha
+by Ginny Chandoha

 About the Author

 In addition to the release of Lichen Sclerosis: Beating the Disease, Ginny Chandoha is a published writer whose short stories have appeared in The Staying Sane book series by DeCapo Press.
-Having spent many years in the publishing industry, she has been a contributing editor of several travel trade publications and has published several health articles for Soap For Goodness Sake.
+Having spent many years in the publishing industry, she was a contributing editor of several travel trade publications and has published several health articles for Soap For Goodness Sake.
 She and her husband live in northern New England and organically raise chickens and grow their own organic vegetables.